Vixlump/FC-Standard/README.md

 1.1.0.Q

 Platforms:

+Architechures: x86_64, arm64, (possible future IBM Power and RISC-V support if demand is great enough)

 Future Packages will be provided for Windows, Mac OSX, Android, Ubuntu Touch and FreeBSD.
 Planned Linux Package Support: Binary, AppImage, Debian(deb), Snapcraft(snapd), Flathub(flatpak), AUR(rpm), Open Store(clickable), Gentoo(source code lol)

 Dependancies:
-SDL2 (planned to be removed)
-SDL_Image (planned to be removed) freeglut3 (future to be added to a.h) freeglut3-dev (future to be added to a.h) libglew-dev (future to be added to a.h) libcurl (tested using sudo apt-get install libcurl4-gnutls-dev on Ubuntu) (can be compiled without dependancies by removing line from dev.cpp #define ASPECTUFXTOOLS) C++ 17 or higher (C++ 14 would work but is untested as we try to use modern features when ever we can)
+freeglut3 (future to be added to a.h) freeglut3-dev (future to be added to a.h) libglew-dev (future to be added to a.h)
+Dear IMGUI (backends for glut and opengl3) (future to be added to a.h) libcurl (tested using sudo apt-get install libcurl4-gnutls-dev on Ubuntu) (future to be added to a.h) (can be compiled without dependancies by removing line from dev.cpp #define ASPECTUFXTOOLS) C++ 17 or higher (C++ 14 would work but is untested as we try to use modern features when ever we can)